250 Aesthetic Names For Girls And Boys, With Meanings

 Stella is a popular baby girl name

-Hailing from Latin origin, the beautiful feminine name Stella means star.
-It grew in popularity during the 1590s when Sir Philip Sydney named the characters in his poem collection, Astrophel and Stella.
+The beautiful feminine name Stella has Latin origins and means ‘star.’
+It became popular during the 1590s when Sir Philip Sydney named the characters in his poem collection, Astrophel and Stella.

 108. Thea